flom/flom.github.io/_drafts/linear-regression.markdown

 ## What is Linear Regression?

-Linear Regression is an alogrithm to compute a linear function which fits our training set best.
+Linear Regression is an algorithm to compute a linear function which fits our training set best.
 What this means can be seen on a very simple example.
 Imagine we have a dataset of house sizes and the price for which the houses were sold: